What is the Travel Insurance Scheme?

 - The spouse or partner of an eligible person.

-- Dependents of an eligible person.
+- Dependants of an eligible person.

 - Other relatives or friends whose travel arrangements are likely to be affected because of the pre-existing medical conditions of an eligible person.